Lunnaris01/Blogregator/README.md

      ```

 5. **`gator agg`**
-   - A command to perform some aggregate function (be sure to elaborate what `agg` does in your project!).
+   - Agg fetches the feed which hasn't been fetched for the longest time and saves all posts from the feed to the database.
+Note that only feeds the logged in user is following are considered.
    - Example:
      ```bash
-     gator agg
+     gator agg <interval>
      ```

 6. **`gator addfeed`**
-   - Adds a new feed for the logged-in user.
-This command requires the user to be logged in.
+   - Adds a new feed by url for the logged-in user.
    - Example:
      ```bash
-     gator addfeed
+     gator addfeed <feed_url>
      ```

 7. **`gator feeds`**